araison12/gpus_monitor/README.md

 `gpus_monitor` is a Python GPUs activities monitoring tool designed to report by email new and recently died compute processes over the machine where it has been run on.
 Basically, when you have just run a new stable training on the machine where `gpus_monitor` listen to, you will received in a few seconds an email notification.
-This email will contains several informations about the process you've launched.
+This email will contains several informations about the process that has been launched.
-You received also an email if a compute process died (with EXIT_STATUS = 0 or not).
+You will also receive an email if a compute process died (with EXIT_STATUS = 0 or not).

 ### Kind of mail gpus_monitor is going to send you :